henrikvtcodes/glowbot/README.md

         implementation 'com.github.FRC9015:QELib:TAG'
 }
 ```
-> ℹ️ Note: We are looking to add support for downloading sub-packages in the future.
+> ℹ️ Note: We are considering adding support for downloading sub-packages in the future.

 ## In this package...
 So far, here are the main sections of our package: